ryanmcnally93/relieve/readme.md

 ### Design Choices

-The overall experience needs to feel calm, decluttered and peaceful.
+The overall experience needs to feel calm, uncluttered and peaceful.

 #### Fonts